Lecture Notes in Quantum Mechanics

 \sheadA{QM in Practice (part I)}

 \sheadB{Overview of prototype model systems}

 Below we consider some simple one-particle closed systems in 0D/1D/2D/3D.
 Later we further illuminate and analyze some prototype problems.

-{\bf Quasi 0D systems:} These are $N$ site systems.
+{\bf Discrete site systems:} Consider an $N$ site systems.
+Each site is regarded as a zero dimensional (0D) object, sometimes called "dot".
+In the condense matter context these are known as "tight binding models".
 The simplest is the two site (${N=2}$) system.
 If we want to have non-trivial topology we must consider at least a 3-site (${N=3}$) system.
 Next we can construct $N$-site chains, or rings or networks or so called tight-binding arrays.
-If we regard these models as a coarse grained description of motion in free space, then the hopping amplitude per unit time between two nearby sites~$i$ and~$j$ is determined by the mass of the particle ($\mass$) and by the hopping distance ($a$): \beq V_{ij} = -\frac{2}{2\mass a^2} \eeq
+If we regard these models as a coarse grained description of motion in free space, then the hopping amplitude per unit time between two nearby sites~$i$ and~$j$ is determined by the mass of the particle ($\mass$) and by the hopping distance ($a$): \beq K_{ij} \ \ = \ \ -\frac{1}{2\mass a^2} \eeq